GA-CyberWorkforceAcademy/GTA-Labs/snort.md

 The Snort utility includes a set of pre-configured rules that create alerts for known suspicious network activity.
 The configuration on the snort component is largely as it exists after initial installation of the snort utility.
-To see an example of some of the preconfigured rules, perform an nmap scan of www.example.com from the remote ws container:
+To see an example of some of the pre-configured rules, perform an nmap scan of www.example.com from the remote ws container:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~